zuriprobe/alx-low_level_programming/0x09-static_libraries/README.md

-Script will create a lib
+Creating a static lib using bash